-There is a Mont Blanc Circle in the following professional domains: Compliance, Internal Audit, Legal, Privacy and Public Affairs.
+There is a Mont Blanc Circle in the following professional domains: Audit Analytics, Compliance, Internal Audit, Legal, Privacy and Public Affairs.

 Each Circle has a Steering Committee composed of a number of Members, the Moderator/Content Director and the MBC Managing Director.
 The Steering Committee vets new members, validates the Programmes of the Retreats and assesses the suggestions made by the Members.

 The activities of the Circles and the topics covered are based on the suggestions made by the members and therefore focus on concrete sharing and discussing common concerns.
 We also involve selected External Speakers who bring value with their expert insights.

 Last but not least, the Mont Blanc Circle is an independent initiative with no sponsors or vendors involved.